 As part of the effort to increase US generating capacity,government and industry have worked closely on design certification for advanced Generation III reactors.
 Design certification by the Nuclear Regulatory Commission (NRC) means that, after a thorough examination of compliance with safety requirements, a generic type of reactor (say, a Westinghouse AP1000) can be built anywhere in the USA, only having to go through site-specific licensing procedures and obtaining a combined construction and operating licence (see below) before construction can begin.
 Design certification needs to be renewed after 15 years.

-Designs now having design certification and being activelymarketed are:
+Designs now having US design certification and being actively marketed are:

 - The GE Hitachi advanced boiling water reactor (ABWR) of1300-1500 MWe.
-Several ABWRs are now in operation in Japan, withmore under construction there and in Taiwan.
-Some of these have hadToshiba involved in the construction, and it is now Toshiba that ispromoting the design most strongly in the USA.k Both the Toshiba and the GE Hitachi versions need to have their design certification renewed from 2012, but NRC shows both as ‘applicant delayed, not scheduled’.
+Several ABWRs are now in operation in Japan, with more under construction there and in Taiwan.
+Some of these have hadToshiba involved in the construction, and it is now Toshiba that is promoting the design most strongly in the USA.k Both the Toshiba and the GE Hitachi versions need to have their design certification renewed from 2012, but NRC shows both as ‘applicant delayed, not scheduled’.

 - The Westinghouse AP1000 is the first Generation III+ reactor to receive certificationl.
 It is a scaled-up version of the Westinghouse AP600 which was certified earlier.
 It has a modular design to reduce construction time to 36 months.
-The first of many of them is being built in China.
-Westinghouse has submitted revisions to its design, and the NRC has requested another change,so the revised design will not be cleared until about August 2011.
+The first four of many are being built in China, and four more in USA.

-Reactor designs undergoing design certification or soon expected to do so are:
+Reactor designs undergoing US design certification or soon expected to do so are:

 - The Mitsubishi US-APWR, a 1700 MWe design developed from the design for a reactor about to be built at Tsuruga in Japan.
-The application was submitted in December 2007 and certification is expected to be complete in February 2016, but Mitsubishi delayed the NRC schedule for “several years”.
+The application was submitted in December 2007 and certification was expected to be complete in February 2016, but Mitsubishi delayed the NRC schedule for “several years”.
 European certification for the almost identical EU-APWR was granted in October 2014.
-Two US-APWR reactors have been proposed in the Luminant-Mitsubishi application for Comanche Peak, and one for Dominion's North Anna.
+Two US-APWR reactors were proposed in the Luminant-Mitsubishi application for Comanche Peak, but Mitsubishi has withdrawn from this project.

-- The Babcock & Wilcox mPower reactor is an integral 125 MWe PWR which has attracted funding support from DOE.
-B&W and TVA plan to submit an application in 2015 for design certification and licensing to construct up to four units at Clinch River.
-B&W expects both design certification and construction permit in 2018, and commercial operation of the first two units in 2022.
+- The Babcock & Wilcox mPower reactor is an integral 180 MWe PWR which has attracted funding support from DOE.
+B&W and TVA planned to submit an application in 2015 for design certification and licensing to construct up to four units at Clinch River.
+B&W expected both design certification and construction permit in 2018, and commercial operation of the first two units in 2022.
 In 2012 B&W secured up to $226 million DOE support for the design, but in 2014 cut back development funding.

 - A demonstration unit of the 160 MWe Holtec SMR-160 PWR (with external steam generator) is proposed at Savannah River with DOE support, and a design certification application is likely late in 2016.
 South Carolina and NuHub also back the proposal.